bucsspring2024/final-project-noah-s-team-it-s-just-me/README.md

     3. Verify that you die and the game ends and it says "Game Over!"
     4. Run into the volcano
     5. Verify that you win the game and it says "Toasted!!!"
     - Expected Outcome: The game should either display "Game Over!" or "Toasted!!!" depending upon which condition you're testing.
+(If you're unable to make it to the end, you can jump over the entire maze and fall down to the volcano to check if it says "Toasted!!!"
+I swear it pops up.)

 - Test Case 4: Timer Functionality
     - Test Description: Confirm that the timer functions correctly and triggers the game over condiion when it runs out of time.